Prickly Pear can be one of a couple species of the Genus ‘Opuntia‘, with the most common local varieties being Opuntia stricta and O. vulgaris.

 There are several ways to remove the spines before using the fruit.
 I hit them with a blow torch before picking.
 That burns off the bristles.
 Some folks rub them in water with a cloth, others wait until cooking time and roast them over an open flame. that burns the bristles off too.

 If I have a lot, I like to steam juice them.
 They yield a lot of tasty juice and this technique also means I don’t need to worry about the spines.
 Juice and fresh roasted fruit are heavenly!

-Remember also, Prickly Pear is a noxious weed and can take over areas easily.
+Remember also, Prickly Pear is a noxious weed here in Australia and can take over areas easily.
 Every bit you eat helps to stop its spread!